macnetic/faust/wrapper/python/README.txt

         In our case, it compiles the module FaustCorePy (which consists in only one class FaustCorePy.FaustCore) This class is used by the FaustPy.Faust class

+quickstart.py :
+	--> Little demo to illustrate the behaviour of the class FaustPy.Faust